 Richard D. Emery is a founding partner of Emery Celli Brinckerhoff & Abady LLP.
 His practice focuses on commercial litigation, civil rights, election law and litigation challenging governmental actions.
 Mr. Emery enjoys a national reputation as a litigator, trying and handling cases at all levels, from the U.S. Supreme Court to federal and state appellate and trial courts in New York, Washington, D.C., California, Washington state, and others.
 While a partner at Lankenau Kovner & Bickford, he successfully challenged the structure of the New York City Board of Estimate under the one-person, one-vote doctrine, arguing in the U.S. Supreme Court and resulting in the unanimous invalidation of the Board on constitutional grounds.
 Before then, he was a staff attorney at the New York Civil Liberties Union and director of the Institutional Legal Services Project in Washington state, which represented persons held in juvenile, prison, and mental health facilities.
 He was also a law clerk for the Honorable Gus J. Solomon of the U.S. District Court for the District of Oregon.
 He has taught as an adjunct at the New York University and University of Washington schools of law.

-On July 17, 2014, New York City Mayor Bill de Blasio announced Richard Emery’s appointment as Chair of the Civilian Complaint Review Board.
-Mr. Emery was also a member of Governor Mario Cuomo’s Commission on Integrity in Government, sat on Governor Eliot Spitzer’s Transition Committee for Government Reform Issues and was appointed to the New York State Commission on Judicial Conduct.
-Subsequently, Governor Paterson appointed him to the New York State Commission on Public Integrity.
+Richard Emery served as Chair of New York City’s Civilian Complaint Review Board from July 2014 to April 2016.
+Mr. Emery was also a member of Governor Mario Cuomo’s Commission on Integrity in Government, sat on Governor Eliot Spitzer’s Transition Committee for Government Reform Issues and subsequently, Governor Paterson appointed him to the New York State Commission on Public Integrity.
+Mr. Emery was a member of the New York State Commission on Judicial Conduct from 2004 to 2017.
 Mr. Emery is a member of the City Club, which addresses New York City preservation issues.
 He also is a founder and president of the West End Preservation Society, which has achieved the landmarked West End-Riverside Historic District.

-His honors include Landmark West’s 2013 Unsung Heroes Award for his preservation work; the 2008 Children’s Rights Champion Award for his civil rights work and support of children’s rights; the Common Cause/NY, October 2000, “I Love an Ethical New York” Award for recognition of successful challenges to New York’s unconstitutionally burdensome ballot access laws and overall work to promote a more open democracy; the Park River Democrats Public Service Award, June 1989; and the David S. Michaels Memorial Award, January 1987, for Courageous Effort in Promotion of Integrity in the Criminal Justice System from the Criminal Justice Section of the New York State Bar Association.
+His honors include City & State NY’s 2016 Responsible 100 Award; Landmark West’s 2013 Unsung Heroes Award for his preservation work; the 2008 Children’s Rights Champion Award for his civil rights work and support of children’s rights; the Common Cause/NY, October 2000, “I Love an Ethical New York” Award for recognition of successful challenges to New York’s unconstitutionally burdensome ballot access laws and overall work to promote a more open democracy; the Park River Democrats Public Service Award, June 1989; and the David S. Michaels Memorial Award, January 1987, for Courageous Effort in Promotion of Integrity in the Criminal Justice System from the Criminal Justice Section of the New York State Bar Association.

 - Represents the City Club in an environmental challenge to a new Hudson River island to be built by Barry Diller.